apryor6/apryor6.github.io/_posts/Flexible-CUDA/2017-2-11-Flexible-CUDA.md

 };
 ~~~

 The effect this has is subtle, but powerful.
-With no additional overhead,
 I can now create an `Array2D< Cutype<float> >` that will instantiate an entirely
 different class than `Array2D<float>`, and in this case that specialzation
- will be used to abstract away calls to `cudaMalloc`, `cudaMemcpy`, etc.
+will be used to abstract away calls to `cudaMalloc`, `cudaMemcpy`, etc. Both
+will contain data of type `float`, but you might also decide that
+the CUDA versions store data as `Cutype <float>`.
+There is no additional overhead
+for the extra layer of this datatype, it gets optimized away in the compiler
+and replaced as `float` (you can check the outputted assembly if you don't believe me).
+An additional positive side effect of this is that `Cutype` then serves
+as a compile-time error boundary to prevent accidental assignment or
+dereferencing of data on the device from the host, which results in a
+segmentation fault at runtime.

  Here is the full specialization (as before this class
  is incomplete, but contains the code relevant to this discussion):